MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Restart-Computer.md

 The acceptable values for this parameter are:

-- Default: Waits for Windows PowerShell to restart.
+- Default: Waits for PowerShell to restart.
-- PowerShell: Can run commands in a Windows PowerShell remote session on the computer.
+- PowerShell: Can run commands in a PowerShell remote session on the computer.
 - WMI: Receives a reply to a Win32_ComputerSystem query for the computer.
 - WinRM: Can establish a remote session to the computer by using WS-Management.